 Winter in Amsterdam (December–February)

-Winter Amsterdam is cold, dark, and often rainy — but also surprisingly atmospheric and rewarding.
+Winter in Amsterdam is cold, dark and often rainy — but also surprisingly atmospheric and rewarding, as our full Amsterdam in winter guide explains.
 The city’s festive decorations, warm brown cafés, world-class museums, and off-season prices make it an excellent time for a culturally focused visit.
 Snow is rare but magical when it happens, transforming the canals into scenes from a Dutch Golden Age painting.

 December: Festive Amsterdam